-If you do not want to activate the trunk lid opener system, turn off the trunk opener cancel switch in the glove box.
-To turn it on, push in the trunk opener main switch. -Luggage security system
+If you do not want to activate the trunk lid opener system, turn off the trunk opener main switch in the glove box.
+To turn it on, push in the trunk opener main switch.

+-Luggage security system

-This system helps protect things locked in the trunk by safeguarding the trunk opener cancel switch from unwanted access.
+This system helps protect things locked in the trunk by safeguarding the trunk opener main switch from unwanted access.

-1. To cancel the lock release switch, push out the trunk opener cancel switch in the glove box.
+1. To cancel the lock release switch, turn off the trunk opener main switch in the glove box.

-2. After closing the glove box lid, insert the master key into the glove box lock and turn it clockwise to safeguard the lock release switch.
+After closing the glove box lid, insert the master key into the glove box lock and turn it clockwise to safeguard the lock release switch.